ToutleLakeTech/BehaveClass/README.md

 - District Settings
 - User Settings
 - Site Settings
+- Site Blocks

+# Site Blocks
+Site Blocks is DNS system to easily block websites.
+Don't want to manually enter every website?
+Just use some of our preset policies!
+Site Blocks will even work outside of an internal network.
+Site Blocks has a built in dashboard in BehaveClass to easily manage allowed sites, blocked sites, and view what students are looking up.

 # Disabling Features
 Don't want some of these features?
 You can easily disable them in the administration interface.